fbpx

 Why a Migration Can Be Tricky

-If you remember from our Understanding On-Page Optimisation post from last month, you’ll know that your website is actually quite a technical entity.
+If you remember from our Understanding On-Page Optimisation post, you’ll know that your website is actually quite a technical entity.
 Don’t let those celebrity-studded Wix commercials fool you.
 The backend of a website is more like the cockpit of a spaceship than Karlie Kloss’s clean drag-and-drop web builder.

 In this post, we want to explain how to prevent or mitigate any damage your migration might cause, but before we do, take a look at our pocket-sized jargon dictionary to help you follow along.